bsc-pm-ompss-at-fpga/eclipse-ompss/Plugins/Eclipse/README.md

 2. Eclipse Feature Project (OmpSs Autocompletion Features)
 3. Eclipse P2 repository (BSCPL)

 This is due to the way Eclipse accepts plugins to be installed.
-For ease of use, these projects must be created using Eclipse.
+For ease of use, these projects must be created using Eclipse, following these instructions:

+# Requirements
+Eclipse requires a Java JRE or JDK version 8 or newer.
+The installation of plugins in Eclipse requires to have the support for
+   - Eclipse PDE Plug-in Developer Resources
+   - Oomph Setup PDE
+You can install them from Eclipse itself using the "Install New Software..." entry from the "Help" menu.

 # Open Eclipse